About the Team

 The IHSA promotes competition for riders of all skill levels, who compete individually and as teams at the regional, zone, and national levels.
 IHSA welcomes beginners through advanced riders in the hunter and Western disciplines to compete individually or on a team.
 Men and women compete with and against each other.

 The IHSA eliminates the expenses of horse ownership and allows more students to compete.
 Horses are furnished by host colleges and are chosen by drawing lots.
 The use of personal tack is not allowed and schooling is not permitted.
 The format fairly tests the horsemanship of the athletes.
-Divisions range from Walk/Trot to the Open Division for the more experienced riders.
+Divisions range from Introductory, which is walk/trot only, to the Open Over Fences Division for the more experienced riders.